openebs/openebs/k8s/upgrades/README.md

       - name:  upgrade
         args:
         - "cstor-spc"

+        # --from-version is the current version of the pool
         - "--from-version=1.0.0"

+        # --to-version is the version desired upgrade version
         - "--to-version=1.2.0"

         #VERIFY that you have provided the correct SPC Name
         - "--spc-name=cstor-sparse-pool"

         #Following are optional parameters
         #Log Level
         - "--v=4"